Uninett/nav/NOTES.rst

 Cricket configuration
 ---------------------

+Your subtree-sets configuration for Cricket must be updated.
+This file is most likely placed in /etc/cricket/.
+Compare manually with or copy from `doc/cricket/cricket/subtree-sets`.

+Take note of `$(NAV)/etc/mcc.conf`.
+Module `interfaces` should be there instead of `routerinterfaces` and `switchports`.

 IPv6 statistics for router interfaces will now be collected.
 For this to work you need to copy some configuration templates to your `cricket-config` directory.
 NB: Make sure the `dataDir` is the same as the original after